espena/sosicon/README.markdown

 ## Build from source code

 ###Linux/OS X
-You need g++ to compile sosicon.
+You need g++ to compile Sosicon.
 To build from source code, check out the git repository, enter the src directory and run `make`.
 There's no `configure` or `make install` yet.
 The binaries will be output to [bin/linux](https://github.com/espena/sosicon/tree/master/bin/linux) or
 <em>[bin/osx](https://github.com/espena/sosicon/tree/master/bin/osx)</em>.